 Maximize Your U.S. E-Commerce Business and Minimize Surprises with the Right Structure

 The world of e-commerce is rapidly evolving, and it’s crucial to stay ahead of the game.
 Your goal should not be simply forming an LLC and obtaining an EIN.
 It’s about finding the proper structure to maximize your U.S. e-commerce business and minimize potential tax surprises, including sales tax (when required).

 Selling on Amazon, Walmart, Shopify, or any other platform is a complex process, and each platform has unique rules and regulations.
 It’s important to understand your options before making any decisions.

-You may sell on Amazon through a foreign entity, but remember that it’s not always the preferred option.
-In some cases, forming a U.S. entity is necessary, such as when you need to obtain U.S. liability insurance or use Shopify payments.
+You may sell on Amazon through a foreign entity, but remember, it’s the preferred option sometimes.
+In some cases, forming a U.S. entity is necessary, such as obtaining U.S. liability insurance or using Shopify payments.
 However, in most cases, a U.S. entity is not required.

 Ready to cash in on your Amazon brand’s success?
 It’s time to join the trend and expand your brand to reach its maximum value in just 2-4 years.
 With the help of specialized aggregators, you can sell your Amazon brand for the big payday you’ve been working towards.